 Folic acid is an excellent nutritional supplement during the first three months of pregnancy.
 Doctors can also advise on taking it a month prior to conception.
 Additionally, Vitamin D supplements are also advisable.
 Obese women tend to have a deficiency of this vitamin.
 Taking vitamin D nutritional supplements helps regulate your body’s phosphate and calcium amounts.

 Are there Medications that Can Increase Fertility?

 Obese women with diabetes are advised to take metformin.
 This medication regulates blood sugar and insulin utilization by your body.
 However, taking it alone is not effective when getting pregnant overweight.
 It is best to combine it with a healthy diet and frequent exercise.

 What is the Difference Between Obesity and being Overweight?

 An obese individual has a BMI of 30 or higher, whereas an overweight person has a BMI of 25 to 29.
 Obese women have an increased risk of complications during pregnancy compared to overweight women.
 However, both weight states require proper nutrition and exercise to curtail possible health defects.
 The proposed methods can help obese and overweight women prepare for pregnancy.

 So there you have it, your ultimate guide to getting pregnant while obese.
 Contrary to popular opinion, an obese pregnancy is possible.
 However, you will require close monitoring, weight and diet changes, as well as specialized care and tests.

-It is prudent to consult your doctor before or after getting pregnant on the proper steps to take to achieve a successful obese pregnancy.
+It is prudent to consult your doctor before or after getting pregnant when overweight on the proper steps to take to achieve a successful obese pregnancy.